omar-ntu/LLM-Deployment/README.md

   - three.js for avatar generation
   - and amazon polly for text to speech

+[Current task]:
+- deploying using html, css, js

+[Completed tasks]:
-[Current task]: deploying on streamlit
+- deploy on streamlit